jackmerrill/maatt.fr/content/projects/southpine-wrappers.md

 +++

 ## ⚠️ Heads up!
-This page is for a project that doesn't exist anymore or never existed in the first place.
-The best term for something like this is **vaporware.** In my eyes, however, it's better to keep these pages than to remove them, [creating linkrot.](@/blog/linkrot.md)
+This page is for a project that still has a GitHub repository.
+For this reason, this page will still start redirecting to its repository after 31 July, 2022.
+Redirects for this page will cease after 31 December, 2022.

 ---